 HR handbook and policies, to remove barriers towards Aboriginal and/or Torres Strait Islander staff participating in NAIDOC Week or requiring cultural leave.
-May 2025 • Promote and encourage DCA staff participation in external Aboriginal and Torres Strait Islander days of significance events as part of staff development plans.
+May 2025 Promote and encourage DCA staff participation in external Aboriginal and Torres Strait Islander days of significance events as part of staff development plans.
 Encourage staff to share information about events happening in their area.
-May 2024, May 2025 RAP Working Group Chair People & Culture Lead • Promote and encourage participation in external NAIDOC events to all DCA members via newsletters, socials, blogs and events.
+May 2024, May 2025 RAP Working Group Chair People & Culture Lead Promote and encourage participation in external NAIDOC events to all DCA members via newsletters, socials, blogs and events.
 July 2024, July 2025 Communications Advisor Recognise and celebrate Aboriginal and Torres Strait Islander dates of significance.
-Support employees to take up the option to work on January 26th and switch it for a day off on another date.
+Support employees to take up the option to work on January 26 th and switch it for a day off on another date.
 January 2024, January 2025 People Lead & Culture CEO Continue to encourage DCA staff participation in external Aboriginal and Torres Strait Islander days of significance and events as part of their development plans.
-August 2024, August 2025 People & Culture Lead CEO

-Enhance the understanding and appreciation of the importance of cultural safety across the DCA membership. • Encourage DCA members to learn about the importance of cultural safety by accessing and reading DCA's Gari Yala: Speak the Truth research and Racism at Work research.
-May 2024, May 2025 Communications Advisor CEO • Investigate hosting specific events for DCA Members on cultural safety, highlighting research and recommendations from January 2024, January 2025 RAP Working Group Chair Operations Director research.
+August 2024, August 2025 People & Culture Lead CEO to learn al importance safety by reading D Speak the e DCA members cout the e of cultural accessing and CA's Gari Yala: Truth research am at Work May 2024, May 2025 Communications Advisor CEO events for on cultura highlightin recommen DCA's Ga e hosting specific DCA Members I safety, ig research and indations from ir Yala research im at Work January 2024, January 2025 RAP Working Group Chair Operations Director